‘Netflix and Chills’: What’s coming to Netflix this Halloween

-INDIANAPOLIS — Grab your popcorn, light a pumpkin-scented candle, and get ready to binge these Halloween movies coming to Netflix scary soon!
+(WXIN) — Grab your popcorn, light a pumpkin-scented candle, and get ready to binge these Halloween movies coming to Netflix scarily soon!

 Netflix and chills, anyone?